Hefei–Nanjing railway

 The Hefei–Nanjing railway also known as the Hening railway (合宁铁路 (合寧鐵路, Hé-Níng Tiělù)) is a railway line in China, running from Hefei to Nanjing at 250 km/h.
 The line is 166 km long and began service on April 18, 2008.
 High-speed trains on the line reduced travel time between Nanjing and Hefei from over three hours to 1.5 hours.
-The Hening Line forms part of the higher-speed Shanghai–Wuhan–Chengdu passenger railway from Shanghai to Chengdu and the easternmost section of the Nanjing–Xi'an Railway.
-The faster Shanghai–Chongqing–Chengdu high-speed railway is under construction, including the parallel Shanghai–Suzhou–Huzhou high-speed railway (due for completion in 2023) and the Hefei South–Huzhou section of the Shangqiu–Hangzhou high-speed railway (completed in 2020).
+The Hening Line forms part of the higher-speed Shanghai–Wuhan–Chengdu passenger-dedicated railway from Shanghai to Chengdu and the easternmost section of the Nanjing–Xi'an Railway.
+The faster Shanghai–Chongqing–Chengdu high-speed railway is under construction, including the parallel Shanghai–Suzhou–Huzhou high-speed railway (completed in 2024) and the Hefei South–Huzhou section of the Shangqiu–Hangzhou high-speed railway (completed in 2020).
+The railway is built to National Class I standards and can accommodate freight traffic, including double-stack rail transport.

+The Shanghai–Nanjing–Hefei high-speed railway is a faster 350kph rated under construction line that parallels the Hening Railway, as part of the Shanghai–Chongqing–Chengdu high-speed railway.